Career Paths

 What are you doing now?

-Do you have any particular memories from Dean’s Scholars you’d like to share?
+Do you have any memories from Dean’s Scholars you’d like to share?

 “Coming to Texas from Colorado, I was worried that I wouldn’t fit in right away — that most people would have a clique of high school friends that they would stick with.
 This worry melted away on my first DS trip to Fort Davis and the McDonald Observatory.
 As we all linked arms around one of the largest telescopes in the world, I felt the warm glow of knowing I had found a community in the vastness of UT.”